 Another important nutrient found in many organ meats is coenzyme Q10, also known as CoQ10.

-While not considered a vitamin because it’s produced by the body in small quantities, CoQ10 functions as an antioxidant and has been used for some time as a natural method to prevent and treat certain diseases.
+While not considered a vitamin because it’s produced by the body in small quantities, research shows that CoQ10 functions as an antioxidant and has been used for some time as a natural method to prevent and treat certain diseases.

-Present in its highest concentration in the heart of all the organ meats, CoQ10 has some benefits similar to that of the B-complex vitamins.
+Present in its highest concentration in the heart of all offal types, CoQ10 has some benefits similar to that of the B-complex vitamins.

 Supplementing your diet with synthetic or dietary CoQ10 may help support heart health, optimize brain function, slow down the natural aging process and boost energy levels.